minio/docs/source/reference/minio-mc/mc-license-register.rst

 .. mc-cmd:: --api-key

-   API of the account on SUBNET.
+   API key of the account on SUBNET.

    Corresponds with the ``MC_SUBNET_API_KEY`` environment variable.